-“In the early days at Shenton Park, they’d say, ‘It doesn’t matter if you win or lose, as long as you’re taking part’,” he explained.
+“In the early days at Shenton Park, they’d say, ‘It doesn’t matter if you win or lose, as long as you’re taking part,'” Mather-Brown explained.
 “But it mattered greatly to me.
-I wanted to compete.”
+I wanted to compete.

 “So I started to get some able-bods involved, seeing as there was not a lot of competition for the wheelchair jockeys at the time.
 They jumped in the chairs, became quite proficient, and the thinking was that they’d cream us, but we proved that we could hold our own – and I was the one who pushed for that.”

-Then in 1957, Australia sent its first ever team, featuring a heavy West Australian line-up, to the Stoke Mandeville Games in Stoke Mandeville, England, where Mather-Brown, together with his teammate Frank Ponta, made history as Australia’s first international medallists in Para-sport, taking gold in wheelchair fencing.
+Then in 1957, Australia sent its first-ever team, featuring a heavy Western Australian line-up, to the Stoke Mandeville Games in Stoke Mandeville, England, where Mather-Brown, together with his teammate Frank Ponta, made history as Australia’s first international medallists in Para-sport, taking gold in wheelchair fencing.
 At the time, investment in disability sport was rare, and sending athletes overseas to compete in one sport was unviable.
-Instead, officials targeted ‘average all-rounders’ like Mather-Brown, who also returned home from England with the Karl Freeman Cup for the Best Australian Competitor in Para-swimming.
+Instead, officials targeted “average all-rounders” like Mather-Brown, who also returned home from England with the Karl Freeman Cup for the Best Australian Competitor in Para-swimming.

 “It was big for us, you know.
 We went from being scrubbers to international players in the space of about two years,” he said.
 “Of course, we weren’t any good, and wheelchair sport was no eyebrow-raising function, but it was a huge boost for us.”

-Three years later, Mather-Brown’s efforts came to full fruition, with the West Australian basketball team orchestrating a series of crushing defeats in interstate competition.
+Three years later, Mather-Brown’s efforts came to full fruition, with the Western Australian team orchestrating a series of crushing defeats in interstate competition.

 “We would’ve won the eighth too, but we picked the wrong coach,” he added.

-Mather-Brown wrapped up his international career after his third Paralympic Games in Tel Aviv, Israel in 1968, but made his presence felt on the local scene over the next 50 years – “as a coach, agitator, you name it.”
+Mather-Brown wrapped up his international career after his third Paralympic Games in Tel Aviv, Israel, in 1968, but continued to make his presence felt on the local scene over the next 50 years – “as a coach, agitator, you name it.”